 New external hospital users need to contact the Laboratory Manager to set up an SLA.

 St James’s Hospital’s Biochemistry Department operates via the HealthLink electronic system for GPs, which facilitates electronic ordering and results.
-Any new GP practice must contact the CPL Quality Manager to sign up to this system.
+Any new GP practice must contact the Labaratory IT Manager to sign up to this system.
 A mobile contact number is required for GPs for the phoning of critical results outside of surgery hours.

 St James’s Hospital's Biochemistry Department is the de facto national centre for the diagnosis of acute hepatic and cutaneous porphyria.